emedvedev/brackets.image-viewer/README.md

-brackets.image-viewer
+Brackets Image Viewer (OSX only)
 =====================

-Image Viewer extension for Brackets
+Brackets extension for viewing images instead of showing up the error modal.

+Todo:
+* Open in the editor instead of the modal window
+* Make it work on both Windows and OSX
+* Make the context menu work on OSX (hopefully)